Frequently Asked Questions

 Did taxes go up to fund the Utah Trail Network?

-No, the legislature allocated existing transportation funding from the Transportation Investment Fund (TIF) to UDOT to be used for the specific purpose of building the UTN.
+No, the legislature allocated existing transportation funding from the Transportation Investment Fund (TIF) to UDOT to be used for the specific purpose of building the Utah Trail Network.
 Information on where TIF funding originates can be found HERE.

 Why is UDOT overseeing this funding?